 Employment Period.
-The agreement provides that Mr. McAlmont will serve as our President & Chief Executive Officer through December 31, 2012.
+The agreement provides that Mr. McAlmont will serve as our Chief Executive Officer through December 31, 2014.

 Compensation and Benefits.
-We have agreed that we will compensate Mr. McAlmont with a minimum annual base salary of \$500,000.
-Mr. McAlmont will also be eligible to earn an annual bonus for each calendar year during the term of his employment, pursuant to the terms of our MIC Plan in effect for such calendar year.
-For a description of the MIC Plan, please see the "Compensation Discussion and Analysis".
+Mr. McAlmont will receive a minimum annual base salary of \$500,000.
+Mr. McAlmont will also be eligible to earn an annual incentive compensation award for each calendar year during the term of his employment, pursuant to the terms of our MIC Plan in effect for such calendar year.
+For a description of the MIC Plan, please see the "Compensation Discussion and Analysis."